troystribling/BlueCap/Documentation/CentralManager.md

 	</tr>
 </table>

-Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can write a `Characteristic` a connected `Peripheral is obtained and `Services` and `Characteristics` are discovered,
+Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can write a `Characteristic` when a connected `Peripheral` is available and `Services` and `Characteristics` are discovered,

 ```swift
 let writeFuture = characteristic.write(Enabled.Yes)